decyphir/breach/README.md

 ## Install
 - Setup a C/C++ compiler using mex -setup
 - Run InstallBreach
-- Stop worrying about GiNaC (if you see this error)
 - Add/save path to Breach folder
 - Run InitBreach

 ## Getting Started

-Type

->> BrDemo.

-and Tab to get a list of available demo scripts.
+Type 'BrDemo.' and Tab to get a list of available demo scripts.
 Corresponding documentation can be found in

 Doc/pdf
 Doc/html